Two national parks, four national forests, many waterfalls and tons of fun. One of the best trips I have made, for less than $400.

-Timing was sweet, as it got dark just a couple miles after the trailhead.
+The timing was sweet, as it got dark just a couple of miles after the trailhead.
 Keen to see the trail tomorrow, I pulled over to get some sleep, and at the next daybreak, I hit the pass.

-The trail was, again, entertain to drive on, but the scenery was a tad behind its competitors since it went mostly by a forest.
-However, after some climbing the woods cleared to make for some sweet views:
+The trail was, again, entertaining to drive, but the scenery was a tad behind its competitors until it climbed out of the forest to make for some sweet views:

 As I got over the pass, some rain went through the area.
-This predicted some challenging times as I remembered the sign from the beginning of the trail:
+This predicted some challenging times as I remembered the sign from the beginning of the road:

 The last section of this trail was the roughest, with some sharp rocks sticking above the surface and some water ponds to cross.
 On the plus side, the sighting was very pleasant.